arvog494/ArchAwareLandmarkNet/README.md

 ### Quick setup

+1. Downlaod and extract the files in the root of the repo those files: [Drive](https://drive.google.com/drive/folders/11BqwYJ2_Vw7VXD4LUwX5Cm7Xz2NX96Hv?usp=sharing)

 1. **Download the 3DTeethLand dataset** from [OSF](https://osf.io/xctdy/overview).
 You will get four archives (meshes train/test + landmarks train/test).
 Extract them.

 2. **Run the setup script** to merge train/test into the folder structure expected by the pipeline: